nushell/nushell/README.md

 # Commands

 You can find a list of Nu commands, complete with documentation, in [quick command references](https://www.nushell.sh/documentation.html#quick-command-references).

 # License

 The project is made available under the MIT license.
-See "LICENSE" for more information.
+See the `LICENSE` file for more information.